Beschreibung

 Wie erstelle ich ein neues PHP-Cron-Ereignis?

-You can read all about the features and security of PHP cron events on the WP Crontrol wiki.
+).Creating, editing, and running PHP cron events is subject to restrictive security permissions.
+You can read all about the features and security of PHP cron events on the WP Crontrol website.

 Welche Benutzer können Cron-Ereignisse und -Zeitpläne verwalten?